Sector-by-sector clone or not?

 Now you know whether to use sector-by-sector clone or not.
 What you need is reliable bit copy software to help you.

-If you are looking for sector-by-sector clone for free, AOMEI Backupper Standard can meet your demands.
-It’s the best sector-by-sector clone software which supports all Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP.
+Want to run sector-by-sector clone for free?
+AOMEI Backupper Standard can meet your demands.
+It’s the best free sector-by-sector clone software which supports all Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP.

 Step 1.
 Download AOMEI Backupper and follow the wizard to finish installation.
 It will be installed in a short time.

 Step 2.
 Launch AOMEI Backupper.
 Click “Clone” on the left pane and select the clone type.
 Take “Disk Clone” as an example.